ShaanCoding/Tekh/PROGRAM-PLANNING.md

-> Also auto-moderations to - mute, kick and ban after violation of rules.
+> Also auto-moderation to - mute, kick and ban after violation of rules.
 >
 >
 >
-> This needs to be worked on!.
+> **This needs to be worked on!**